Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 ### Single sign-on
-During local development on Windows, `DefaultAzureCredential` can authenticate without configuration using a single sign-on shared with Microsoft applications, for example Visual Studio 2019.
-To authenticate this way, sign in with the application and use `DefaultAzureCredential` without setting configuration environment variables.
+During local development on Windows, `DefaultAzureCredential` can authenticate using a single sign-on shared with Microsoft applications, for example Visual Studio 2019.
+Because you may have multiple signed in identities, to authenticate this way you must set the environment variable `AZURE_USERNAME` with your desired identity's username (typically an email address).

 ## Environment variables